Na, the Root Ritualist

 I survived a heartbreaking abortion.

-I cut off the relationships that dimmed my light.
+I terminated the relationships that dimmed my light.

-I studied herbalism, yoga, cacao medicine, and somatics.
+I studied Black feminism, herbalism, reiki, yoga, cacao medicine, and somatics.

 I built a nonprofit.